 Welcome to Fraternity and Sorority Life at the University of Connecticut.
-The Office of Fraternity and Sorority Life values the contributions friends and family members provide their student and the ability they have to positively enhance their student’s college experience.
+The Center for Fraternity and Sorority Development values the contributions friends and family members provide their student and the ability they have to positively enhance their student’s college experience.
 On this page you can learn about your son or daughter’s experience, contact the office staff, learn about benefits and frequently asked questions, as well as learn how you can become more involved.

 Family and friends frequently ask: